-The fuel fill cap is located on the midship port side of the boat (Fig. 3.2.1).
-Do not mistake the water tank fill located on the port bow or the waste pump out cap located on the starboard side of the boat, for the gasoline fill cap.
+The fuel fill cap is located on the port transom (Fig. 3.2.1).
+Do not mistake the water tank fill cap or the waste pump out cap, both located on the starboard transom, for the gasoline fill cap.

 Refer to your engine manual for the proper grade of gasoline.